 Rich Harwood of the Harwood Institute sparked a coming together on Sunday, Sept.
 15 at Central Library.
+(Watch the event here.)
 He gave us insight into how to begin to resolve our most pressing issues in Sacramento.
-(Video of the event will be posted soon.)
 Together, we'll continue the conversation to find solutions.

 We're hosting 80 discussions across the Sacramento region this fall to learn what your aspirations and concerns are for your community.
 Sign up below or let us know

 if a conversation isn't scheduled for your area or community.
 We can discuss making that happen.

 How Harwood is making a difference

 champions Turning Outward — a fundamental precept of community action that allows you to act on a philosophy of civic faith.
 Rich has helped solve some of the most challenging problems in the hardest-pressed communities in America.
 For example:

 - In Battle Creek, Michigan he led the community in shifting its civic culture leading to healthcare for its immigrant population and major increases in reading proficiency among kindergartners.

 - He led the process to decide the fate of the Sandy Hook School following the 2012 shooting.

 - He also partnered with the Mobile Area Education Foundation to bring about the passing of a school levy for the first time in 41 years and a controversial pay equity system to bring skilled teachers into its urban core.